Bostame/save_email_attachment_to_nextcloud/readme.md

 ## Continuous Execution
 The script runs indefinitely in a loop, periodically fetching emails, processing them, and uploading attachments to Nextcloud.
 It waits for 30 seconds between each iteration.

-If you're using an `.env` file for storing passwords and credentials, you can adjust the README accordingly.
-Here's the updated README:

----

 # Save Email Attachment to Nextcloud - Using systemd

 This script automates the process of extracting files from emails and saving them to Nextcloud.